dart-lang/language/accepted/future-releases/static-extension-methods/implementation-plan.md

 If usabilility tests haven't been done earlier, do at least some informal testing on users to see if the limitations on the syntax are frustrating and if there are improvements we should consider.

+### Other Tools

+Validate that build systems, code generators, Angular compiler all work and are updated

 ## Phase 3 (Release)